cool-breeze-and-rain/Multi-Modal-Datasets-for-CPath/README.md

 - **LLM Assisted:** ❌

 ---
+<a id="acknowledgements"></a>
 ## Acknowledgements

 This repository was curated based on datasets used in computational pathology research.
 Thank you to the respective authors and contributors for making these datasets available.

-For any questions, feel free to raise an [issue](https://github.com/your-repo/issues) or contact us.
+For any questions, feel free to raise an [issue](https://github.com/cool-breeze-and-rain/Multi-Modal-Datasets-for-CPath/issues/new) or contact us.

 ---